 Relationship between level of empathy during residency training and perception of professionalism climate

-(2020).
-Relationship between level of empathy during residency training and perception of professionalism climate.
-BMC Medical Education, 20(1), 320.
+Aziz, A. B. (2017).
+Relationship between level of empathy during residency training and perception of professionalism climate (Unpublished doctoral thesis).
+Aga Khan University, Karachi, Pakistan.